#1. Episode 115 [11/15/22] - Eva Daniel: Learning To Tell Your Story

-Catherine was inspired by the generosity and service exemplified by her step-mother Emma, but a secret that Emma kept from her caused Catherine to rethink her life and opt for a path of service that was very unpopular at the time.
+Katharine was inspired by the generosity and service exemplified by her step-mother Emma, but a secret that Emma kept from her caused Katharine to rethink her life and opt for a path of service that was very unpopular at the time.

-In this episode we bring you a recent interview where Andrew joined Thaddeus Romansky of Red-C Catholic Radio, along with Matt Bond and Rhen Hoehn, to discuss their new podcast project, Holy Donors.
+In this episode we bring you a recent interview where Andrew joins with Thaddeus Romansky of Red-C Catholic Radio, Matt Bond, and Rhen Hoehn, to discuss their new podcast project, Holy Donors.

 Learn more at holydonors.com

 In this episode, Andrew visits with Matthew Warner, founder and president of Flocknote, a technology company with a mission to build a more connected Church.
 As part of this mission, Matthew is driven to understand and educate priests and ministry leaders on how to connect specifically with the middle 82 percent of Catholics.
 Those Catholics that are neither dynamic nor absent Catholics but, rather, somewhere in the middle in terms of involvement.
 Andrew and Matthew discuss communication, leadership, fundraising, ministry and even touch on a few favorite television shows of theirs.